Afcon 2013 Related Content

 While Mali hope to book a place in the AFCON 2013 quarter-finals, four-time champions Ghana aim to kick-start their campaign with victory number one.

 History was made last Sunday as Mali became the first side to win a match at the 2013 Africa Cup of Nations.
 An 84th minute goal from national hero Seydou Keita settled things at the disappointment of Niger.
 What motivates the current Group B leaders is the war back home.
 The Malians will be confident of beating Ghana for the second time in 13 months.

 The pressure on the Black...
 Read the rest of the article »

 The crowd at the Royal Bafokeng Stadium will be expecting fireworks as Ivory Coast’s star-studded team takes on Emmanuel Adebayor’s Togo on Tuesday.

 Both teams enter the 2013 Africa Cup of Nations in good form.
 The Togolese will feel relieved to have Adebayor on their team sheet.
 The presence of the Tottenham Hotspur attacker was in doubt until the very final preparation moments.

 The Sparrow Hawks have been accused of depending too much on Adebayor.
 The team will have the chance to retort to critics on Tuesday.
-In fact, it takes great composure to deny the Elephants of Ivory Coast from causing an earthquake.
-They are the overwhelming favourites to steal the AFCON 2013 trophy away from South Africa.
+In...
+Read the rest of the article »

 Nigerian fans will not accept a slow start from their team even if it has been almost three years since the Super Eagles last appeared on a big stage.
 Stephen Keshi’s side are under intense pressure to deliver in South Africa but they possess great momentum.